Luke Fletcher (politician)

-Luke Fletcher is a Welsh politician who has been a Member of the Senedd (MS) for the South Wales West region since 2021.
+Luke Fletcher is a Welsh politician who was a Member of the Senedd (MS) for the South Wales West region from 2021 to 2026.
 He is a member of Plaid Cymru.

 Early life and education

-He was born in Pencoed and earned a degree and master's degree from Cardiff University.
+Fletcher was born and raised in Pencoed and attended Ysgol Gymraeg Bro Ogwr primary school and Ysgol Gyfun Llanhari.
+Fletcher then studied Politics and International Relations at Cardiff University and completed a Master's degree in Welsh Government and Politics.
 He worked in a bar for five years before he started working as an economy and finance researcher.

-Fletcher was born and raised in Pencoed and attended Ysgol Gymraeg Bro Ogwr primary school and Ysgol Gyfun Llanhari.
-Fletcher then moved to Cardiff to study Politics and International relations at Cardiff University and completed a Master's degree in Welsh Government and Politics.

 Political career

 He stood as Plaid Cymru's parliamentary candidate in Ogmore in the 2019 general election and finished fourth.

 He contested the Ogmore constituency at the 2021 Senedd election, finishing 2nd.
 Fletcher was then elected as a Member of the Senedd for the region of South Wales West.